Firmament-Autopilot/FMT-DOCS/docs/introduction/build.md

 scons -j4
 ```

 The `-j4` flag enables parallel building with 4 jobs, accelerating the build process and reducing compilation time.
-By default, the firmware is built for the Quadcopter vehicle (`vehicle=Multicopter --airframe=1`).
+By default, the firmware is built for the Quadcopter x vehicle (`vehicle=Multicopter --airframe=1`).
 For other vehicle and airframe types, please refer to the [Vehicle/Airframe](introduction/vehicle_type.md) section.

 ### Download Firmware